+2 The specified commencement date of 1 Jul 2008 in the Industrial Relations Commission Amendment Regulations (No. 2) 2008 cannot override s.
+25(3) of the Interpretation Act 1984.
+These regulations came into operation (ie. 1 Aug 2008) when the Owner-Drivers (Contracts and Disputes) Act 2007 Sch.
+3 cl.
+1 came into operation.

-2 On the date as at which this compilation was prepared, the Industrial Relations Commission Amendment Regulations (No. 3) 2008 r.
+3 On the date as at which this reprint was prepared, the Industrial Relations Commission Amendment Regulations (No. 3) 2008 r.
 3-4 had not come into operation.
 They read as follows:

-“

 3. The regulations amended